69. AGRARIAN AND POLITICAL UNREST IN MAGALANG IN THE 1930s

 In 1866, Fr.
 Ramon Sarrionandia, OSA laid the foundations of the new church on the land donated by Don Cristobal Lacson.
 In 1875, Fr.
 Baltasar Gamarra, OSA finished the facade and the bell tower.
 Fr.
 Fernando Vasquez, OSA laid the finishing touches and installed two large bells casted by Hilario Sunico which they have beautiful tones.
 In 1892, Fr.
 Toribio Fanjul, OSA renovated the flooring and the church sacristy.
 During the revolutionary years, the church particularly the convent was converted into a prison by the revolutionaries.
 It was there that Spanish prisoners including Fr.
 Antonio Redondo, OSA the last Augustinian parish priest of San Fernando were incarcerated.
 In November 5, 1899, the Americans led by Major General Arthur MacArthur (father of Gen. Douglas MacArthur) and Col. Jacob H. Smith (who later implicated in the infamous Balangiga Massacre) captured the town.
 A brief battle was held within the vicinity of the church which led to its eventual occupation.
 The 25th Infantry and 41st Infantry of US Army established quarters in the convent until 1901.
 During Japanese period, the bell tower was made into an observational post by the Japanese and later by the Americans.

 In 1950, the retablo menores were renovated and large images of Sacred Heart of Jesus and Immaculate Heart of Mary, donated by Dr. Andres J. Luciano were installed.
 In 1952, major renovations of the church were implemented during the administration of Rev. Fr.
 Pedro N. Magtoto.
 In 1978, the old convent and the bell tower were renovated during the administration of Rev. Fr.
 Odon T. Santos.
 He also installed wooden stations of the cross within the church premises.
 In 1998, the parish with the generous assistance from Tancungco family initiated the installation of galvanized iron dome on the bell tower.
 In 2002, Rev. Fr.
 Raul de los Santos reconstructed the old altar and he initiated renovations on the convent, sacristy and baptistery.
 In 2007, Rev. Fr.
 Venancio D. Viray constructed a new covered court and repainted the church.
 During the incumbency of Rev. Fr.
-Mario Sol M. Gabriel, he initiated the reconstruction of the old retablo.
+Mario Sol M. Gabriel, he initiated the reconstruction of the old retablo in 2014.
 He also constructed steel fences around the church, mechanized the old church bells constructed a columbarium and renovated the existing gazebo.
 He also renovated the Old Catholic Cemetery after decades of neglect and damage.
 He also initiated the enshrinement of a first class relic of San Bartolome Apostol, the first parish in the Philippines under the patronage of the apostle who received its sacred relic.
 In 2015, the National Museum of the Philippines bestowed the church as one of the Important Cultural Properties in the Philippines.
 In 2019, an earthquake struck in Central Luzon resulted in major damages.
 The bell tower had cracks and the parish decided to suspend indefinitely the ringing of the bells to preserve its structural integrity.

 Photo Credits: